henriquemc3/titanicproject/README.md

 | cabin        | input          | string/float               | Cabin number                                                |
 | embarked     | input          | string               | Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton) |

+- Number of rows in training/validation data: 1,309

 ## Test Data
 - Source of test data: Kaggle titanic competition
-- Number of rows in test data: 1,308
+- Number of rows in test data: 418
-- State any differences in columns between training and test data: None
+- State any differences in columns between training and test data: The target variable has been removed as a variable

 ## model details